Content Marketing Guidelines: Why and How to Create Them

 Do you have a particular well-known style guide that you want your writers to follow?
 If you’re a news organization, for instance, you may be required to use AP style so that your writing feels like a news article.
 Most companies don’t need to be this strict, but reading through an official style guide can give you some pointers on things to look for.

 Length minimums and maximums for each type of content are helpful for more than just pricing.
 It keeps writers from making pieces that are too skimpy or too wordy for your audience.
-Figure out what content lengths your audience prefer for each of your content types.
+Figure out what content length your audience prefers for each of your content types.

 Tone and Voice Examples